 Friday, December 22, 2023

-The apostolic writers always have to contend with the propensity of the believers to be encumbered by sins, and even to lose heart about fighting their own sins, or even to fall into negligence about them.
+The apostolic writers know how the believers are encumbered by their own sinsand how they sometimes lose heart or even despair.
 But, pay attention to how the Apostle John draws the attention of sin-troubled believers toward the eternal, spiritual and righteous beauty of Christ.
-He does not trouble believers with an exposition of the Law, but he strikes hope into their hearts by preaching the living and saving glory of the Son of God:
+He does not give sin-troubled believers an exposition of the Law which condemns them, but he strikes hope into their hearts by preaching the living and saving glory of the Son of God:

-Then John writes to show that the most beautiful and living One is the most righteous One who can communicate his righteousness to our souls and bodies:
+Then John writes to show that the most beautiful and living One is the most righteous One who can communicate to us his own righteousness.

 Light and Darkness, Sin and Forgiveness